Gunmen kidnap another traditional ruler in Plateau

-Jos – Another traditional ruler in the Mangu local government area of Plateau State, HRH Dikyet Gupiya has been abducted by armed men at his residence in Pushit.
+Another traditional ruler in the Mangu Local Government area of Plateau State, HRH Dikyet Gupiya has been abducted by armed men at his residence in Pushit.

 A source in the village said, “he was kidnapped yesterday night by 9:05 pm in the parlor where he was listening to the news.
 He has been taken to an unknown destination.
 Pray for his safety.”